stacks-network/stacks-core/clarity-types/src/types/codec/packed/README.md

 6. review each consumer's write and read acceptance policy, explicitly rejecting versions that its storage or transport format does not admit.

-Existing version modules and golden vectors must remain unchanged unless that version's decoder is being corrected to reject invalid input.
-A new writer format always receives a new version byte.
+Version modules and golden vectors must remain unchanged unless that version's decoder is being corrected to reject invalid input.
+Changing a writer format requires a new version byte.